piscisvolans/lab-journal-template/README.md

 jekyll server --watch
 ```

 Now you should see the lab journal template if you point your browser to http://localhost:4000.
+You can use your lab journal this way if you want to--or you can [upload it to your College of Engineering webspace](#hosting-your-lab-journal-on-the-college-of-engineering-webspace).

 Writing and editing entries